Updated on August 24, 2022

 Generally, both parties’ legal fees are paid out of community property, which means the legal fees incurred in your divorce can affect the overall amount of community property there is to be divided.

-Additional factors that will play a role include:
+There are several additional factors that will also play a role:

 Whether fault on the part of either party played led to the divorce

-Whether either party attempted to hide assets (or any other form of financial fraud)
+Whether either party attempted to hide assets (or commit any other form of financial divorce fraud)

 The length of your marriage